rodelrebucas/cookiecutter-guide/README.md

 `cookiecutter \path\to\CookieMonster`

-F. See running **hooks** to run scrips before or after cookiecutter runs
+F. See running **hooks** to run scripts before or after cookiecutter runs